pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 This will basically take you to the configuration file for neovim.
 If you want, you can use the `ls` command to see what is inside of it.
 There will be nothing.
 You should create a file using
 `touch init.vim`

 Now, you will want to download vim-plug.
 This will make your life easier when downloading plugins to make neovim look nicer.
-To download vim-plug, you will want to run the command; (make sure you have git, curl and pip installed)
+To download vim-plug, you will want to run the command; (make sure you have git, curl, pip, nodejs and npm installed)

 `curl -fLo ~/.config/nvim/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`